Kate-217/WSAA-coursework/README.md

 ## Notes

 * This project is intended for **educational purposes**.
-* Authentication and authorisation are not implemented.
-* Error handling and validation are kept minimal unless required by coursework.
 * This project was developed using materials and lectures provided as part of the **Web Services and Applications** module at **Atlantic Technological University (ATU)**.